cubitouch/EnixBoard/README.md

 - An AI

 # Practice
-To add a game, juste create a class that inherit Game.
+To add a game, simply create a class that inherit Game.
 Interrested ?
 Have a look at the [RowColumnGame](https://github.com/cubitouch/EnixBoard/blob/master/EnixBoard.Business/Games/RowColumnGame.cs) class.

 You just need to overrride: